syncfusion-content/blazor-docs/blazor/chart/how-to/live-chart.md

 ---
 layout: post
 title: Live Update in Blazor Chart Component | Syncfusion
-description: Learn here all about live update in Syncfusion Blazor Accumulation Chart component and more.
+description: Learn here all about how to achieve a live update chart in the Syncfusion Blazor Accumulation Chart component step by step.
 platform: Blazor
 control: Chart
 documentation: ug